StructComp: Substituting Propagation with Structural Compression in Training Graph Contrastive Learning: More experimental results and discussions

 \subsection{Discussion on Graph Partitioning}

-Our main contribution is a novel scalable framework for training GCLs and empirically show that even with off-the-shelf partition algorithms, our framework achieves remarkable speedup.
-We believe that no need for a specially designed partition algorithm is actually a big advantage.

-We agree that different graph partition algorithms will have an impact on the performance of StructComp.
-We have conducted extra experiments on graph partition.
+We conducted additional experiments to investigate the impact of graph partitioning on the performance of StructComp.
 In Table \ref{different_partition}, we demonstrate the effects of three algorithms, algebraic JC, variation neighborhoods, and affinity GS, on the performance of StructComp.
 These three graph coarsening algorithms are widely used in scalable GNNs \citep{huang2021scaling}, from which we can obtain the specific graph partition matrix P. The experimental results suggest that different graph partition methods has little impact on StructComp on these datasets.